sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 You can find these search queries for queued jobs on the (primary postgres) table `insights_query_runner_jobs.search_query`

 Insight recordings are scheduled using the database field (codeinsights-db) `insight_series.next_recording_after`, and will only be taken if the field time is less than the execution time of the job.
-Recordings are currently always schedule to occur on the first day of the following month, after `00:00:00`.
+Recordings are currently always scheduled to occur on the first day of the following month, after `00:00:00`.
 For example, if a recording was taken at `2021-08-27T15:29:00.000Z` the next recording will be scheduled for `2021-09-01T00:00:00.000Z`.
 The first indexed recording after insight creation will occur on the same interval.

 Note: There is a field (codeinsights-db) `insight_series.recording_interval_days` that was intended to provide some configurable value to this recording interval.
-We have very little product validation with respect to time intervals and the granularity of recordings, so beta has launched with fixed `first-of-month` scheduling.
+We have limited product validation with respect to time intervals and the granularity of recordings, so beta has launched with fixed `first-of-month` scheduling.
 This will be an area of development throughout Q3 and into Q4.